Meet the GHTC Steering Committee

 Drugs for Neglected Diseases initiative

-Rachel Cohen joined the Drugs for Neglected Diseases initiative (DNDi) as the Regional Executive Director of DNDi North America in January 2011.
-Cohen has been working in the global health and humanitarian field for more than 15 years, primarily with Doctors Without Borders/Médecins Sans Frontières (MSF).
+Rachel Cohen joined the Drugs for Neglected Diseases initiative (DNDi) as the regional executive director of DNDi North America in January 2011.
+Ms. Cohen has been working in the global health and humanitarian field for more than 15 years, primarily with Doctors Without Borders/Médecins Sans Frontières (MSF).
 Most recently, she served as Head of Mission for MSF in South Africa and Lesotho, where she oversaw numerous medical programs, primarily focused on HIV/AIDS and tuberculosis treatment in rural and peri-urban settings, primary health care for Zimbabwean refugees, asylum-seekers, and migrants, and emergency care for survivors of sexual violence.
-Before working for MSF in the field, Cohen held numerous positions with MSF in New York, including US Director for MSF's Campaign for Access to Essential Medicines, where she directed policy advocacy activities related to drug pricing, intellectual property, and medical innovation for neglected diseases.
-Prior to joining MSF, she was the Director of Foundation & Corporate Giving at Housing Works, the largest grassroots AIDS service organization in the US, and before that, served as the Program Coordinator for the US+Cuba Medical Project, where she directed medical aid programs and carried out educational and advocacy initiatives about the impact of US foreign policy on the health of the Cuban population.
-Cohen now serves on the Board of Directors of MSF's Operational Center in Brussels.
+Before working for MSF in the field, Ms. Cohen held numerous positions with MSF in New York, including US director for MSF's Campaign for Access to Essential Medicines, where she directed policy advocacy activities related to drug pricing, intellectual property, and medical innovation for neglected diseases.
+Prior to joining MSF, she was the director of Foundation & Corporate Giving at Housing Works, the largest grassroots AIDS service organization in the US, and before that, served as the program coordinator for the US+Cuba Medical Project, where she directed medical aid programs and carried out educational and advocacy initiatives about the impact of US foreign policy on the health of the Cuban population.
+Ms. Cohen now serves on the Board of Directors of MSF's Operational Center in Brussels.
 She earned a Master of Public Policy with a Certificate in Health and Health Policy from Princeton University's Woodrow Wilson School of Public and International Affairs.

-Kevin is the Policy Director of AVAC and focuses on new regulatory, legislative, financial and scientific approaches to accelerating the development new HIV prevention options.
+Kevin Fisher is the policy director of AVAC and focuses on new regulatory, legislative, financial and scientific approaches to accelerating the development new HIV prevention options.
 He also serves as the director of the annual resource tracking reports from the HIV Vaccine and Microbicide Resource Tracking Working Group.
 He has served as a member of the AIDS Vaccine Research Subcommittee.
-He is co-chair of the research subcommittee and a member of the convening group of the Federal AIDS Policy Partnership, and Vice Chair of the Drug Development Committee of the AIDS Treatment Activist Coalition.Prior to joining AVAC, Kevin worked for over 20 years as a regulatory and transactional counsel, most recently as Senior Counsel with Covington & Burling.
-At Covington, he workedon drug and vaccine development and delivery issues for groups such as the International Center for AIDS Care and Treatment Programs, Human Rights Watch, the Center for Global Development and the World Parkinson Congress.
-Kevin has a BA from Brown University, a JD from New York University School of Law and a MSc in Epidemiology from Columbia University's Mailman School of Public Health.
+He is co-chair of the research subcommittee and a member of the convening group of the Federal AIDS Policy Partnership, and Vice Chair of the Drug Development Committee of the AIDS Treatment Activist Coalition.Prior to joining AVAC, Mr. Fisher worked for over 20 years as a regulatory and transactional counsel, most recently as Senior Counsel with Covington & Burling.
+At Covington, he worked on drug and vaccine development and delivery issues for groups such as the International Center for AIDS Care and Treatment Programs, Human Rights Watch, the Center for Global Development, and the World Parkinson Congress.
+Mr. Fisher has a BA from Brown University, a JD from New York University School of Law and a MSc in Epidemiology from Columbia University's Mailman School of Public Health.